flipperdevices/flipperzero-firmware/lib/esp-serial-flasher/examples/stm32_example/README.md

 ```
 Run cmake (with appropriate parameters) and build:
 ```
-cmake -DTOOLCHAIN_PREFIX="/path_to_toolchain" -DSTM32Cube_DIR="path_to_stm32Cube" -DSTM32_CHIP="STM32F407VG" -DPORT="STM32" .. && cmake --build .
+cmake -DSTM32_TOOLCHAIN_PATH="path_to_toolchain" -DSTM32_CUBE_H7_PATH="path_to_cube_libraries" .. && cmake --build .
 ```

 Binaries to be flashed are placed in separate folder (binaries.c) for each possible target and converted to C-array.
-Without explicitly enabling MD5 check, flash integrity verification is disabled by default.
+Flash integrity verification is enabled by default.

 For more details regarding to esp_serial_flasher configuration and STM32 support, please refer to top level [README.md](../../README.md).

-Note: CMake 3.13 or later is required.
+> Note: CMake 3.16 or later is required.

-## STM32CubeMx configuration

-Following configuration was used to generate STM32 `cmake` based project:
-* Project tab: Toolchain/IDE - Other toolchain (GPDSC)
-* Code Generator tab: Add necessary files as reference in the toolchain project configuration file